KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Routing.md

 iOS keyboard extensions use the native **UITextDocumentProxy** to integrate with the currently active application.
 However, if you have a text field *in* your keyboard, you need to find a way to route the text to that text field instead of the active application.

-KeyboardKit adds ways to make text routing easier. ``KeyboardInputViewController`` has a custom ``KeyboardInputViewController/textDocumentProxy`` that can be replaced with a custom proxy, and there are protocols that help you implement auto-routing in an easy way.
+KeyboardKit adds ways to make text routing easier. ``KeyboardInputViewController`` has a custom ``KeyboardInputViewController/textInputProxy`` that can be set to route text from the original text document proxy to any other text field.

 [KeyboardKit Pro][Pro] unlocks even more capabilities, such as a text field and a text view that automatically register and resign as the main text document proxy.
 Information about Pro features can be found at the end of this article.